ihcsim/game-off-2012/README.md

 ## License

 With the exception of the image and audio files, all HTML, CSS, JavaScript, JQuery, QUnit codes are free for re-use and modification.
 For permission to re-use image and audio files, contact [Pablo Farias Navarro](http://www.udemy.com/u/pablofariasnavarro/).
+Character sprite images are from ()[http://untamed.wild-refuge.net/rmxpresources.php?characters].

 ## GitHub Game Off, 2012